-Origin and development of the Texas constitution, structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas.
+Origin and development of the Texas constitution. structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas.
+When offered as an Honors class, this course will feature a seminar setting, additional coursework, and individualized student evaluation.
 (3 lecture hours per week).
 Prerequisites: TSI R/W Met.
 [CIP 45.1002.5125]